mastermueez/Aggregate-Attendance-Records-Obtained-From-Google-Form/README.md

 ## Additional Notes
 * The student IDs are extracted from the emails used to submit the form.
 Therefore, institutional mails must be used to submit the form.
 The fucntion *get_id_from* returns the first 13 characters of a provided email address as that particular student's ID.
 It can be changed as required.
-* If you have multiple sections in one class, you must use the keyword 'Course Code' in your form or modify the script.
+* If you have multiple sections in one class, you must use the keyword **Course Code** in your form or modify the script.